CRASHSpace/tuesday/_sweep/sweep_server_checklist.md

 ## Perimeter

 * Software up to date
+* Check backups
+* Check logs
-* Check logs / traffic patterns
+* Check traffic patterns
 * Check processes
 * any new files?
 * who's new? remind them that their password shouldn't suck.